-Nutrition: The UDC Edge
+Nutrition and Dietetics: The UDC Edge

-As part of our land-grant mission of service to the community, the University of the District of Columbia has long been at the forefront of educating the next generation of nutrition specialists to combat nutrition-related diseases (e.g. obesity, type 2 diabetes, heart and kidney disease) and reduce health disparities among an urban and often underserved population.
+As part of our landgrant mission of service to the community, the University of the District of Columbia has long been at the forefront of educating the next generation of nutrition specialists to combat nutrition-related diseases (e.g. obesity, type 2 diabetes, heart and kidney disease) and reduce health disparities among an urban and often underserved population.

-Bachelor's Degree (BS) in Nutrition
+Bachelor of Science Degree (BS) in Nutrition and Dietetics

 Nutrition is not an issue we can avoid.
 It is a community issue that impacts our lives everyday.
 And for those who have lost a loved one to diseases caused by obesity, hypertension or other conditions influenced by nutrition, we understand how deep that impact can be.